solita-jasona/whee-store-front/README.md

 This project was created with [Create React App](https://github.com/facebook/create-react-app).
 This project was created to test my technical skills with a stack I've recently learned.
 The project is currently purely frontend with no backend implementation.

 The application is a storefront which has a list of products that can be added to the basket.
 The basket can then be edited (item quantities can be updated or removed entirely).
-The checkout button currently has no functionality
+The checkout button currently has no functionality.

+The application has been developed with and tested on mac using the following browsers:
+- Chrome
+- Firefox
+- Safari

 ## Tech Stack
 - React